kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray-adot.md

 app.use(XRayExpress.openSegment("Tracetest"));
 ```

-To start the server you run this command.
+To start the server run this command.

 ```bash
 npm start